According to Skift, a travel data and news portal, organic traffic drives the highest percentage of revenue for travel and hospitality brands at 46%.

 Topic Explorer Landscape report.

-But there’s more.
-I can click on any of the spokes in the graph to discover more specific aspects of the topic.
+From there, I can click on any of the spokes in the graph to discover more specific aspects of the topic.

 As a result, I can collect ideas to help me gain topical authority and in turn, increase the number of keywords for which I could rank.

 #2.
-Dealing with Data Limitations
+Understand Data Limitations

 SEOs in large hotel chains often tell me about their struggles with managing multiple locations, from getting all the data in one place to being able to correlate insights from different locations to draw conclusions.